-One motivation behind the development of confidence distributions is to address a simple question: ``Can frequentist inference rely on a distribution function, or a {\it distribution estimator}, in a manner similar to a Bayesian posterior?'' (cf., \citealt{Xie2013a}).
+One motivation behind the development of confidence distributions is to address a simple question: ``Can frequentist inference rely on a distribution function, or a {\it distribution estimator}, in a manner similar to a Bayesian posterior?'' (e.g., \citealp{Xie2013a}).
 The notion of a confidence distribution answers this question in the affirmative.
-Many statisticians have considered confidence distributions to be a frequentist analogue to a Bayesian posterior \citep{Schweder2003b}.
+Many statisticians have considered confidence distributions to be a frequentist analogue to a Bayesian posterior \citep[chap.
+2]{Schweder2003b}.
 Although by definition, a confidence distribution is defined within a frequentist framework, this special type of estimator can potentially unite Bayesian, frequentist, and fiducial inferential methods.
-In the subsequent sections we provide a brief review of the concept of a confidence distribution and develop an appreciation for the flexibility of inferential framework this provides.
+In the subsequent sections we provide a brief review of the concept of a confidence distribution and illustrate the flexibility of inferential framework this provides.
 We further highlight two deeply rooted connections involving the estimation and uncertainty quantifications among confidence distributions, bootstrap distributions, fiducial distributions, and Bayesian posterior distributions.
-Here, the term ``uncertainty'' specifically refers to the variability associated with the random sample under an assumed model, which is also called ``empirical varibility'' in \cite{Reid2015}.
+Here, we use the term ``uncertainty'' to specifically refer to the variability associated with the random sample under an assumed model, called ``empirical variability'' in \citet{Reid2015}.
 We present a unified platform from which one may compare and combine inference across different paradigms and derive new simulation-based inference approaches.
 We conclude by presenting a novel assertion that, across all inferential paradigms, a parameter has both a ``fixed'' and a ``random'' version.